 Many of our program recipients are young employed mothers, like Terrie, but they are also students living away from home, single women, widows and grandparents raising their grandchildren.
 Although each woman’s journey is unique, the one thing they have in common is that they are all committed to completing their treatment and getting well again, but the road is often so rough.

 We continue to receive a growing number of requests for assistance from women throughout the state.
 In fact, we receive, on average, 50 applications per month.
 The need for assistance is just that great.
 Getting through cancer is just that tough.

-This year we have a goal to serve 525 women but as you can see we are receiving more requests than we’ve goaled for.
+This year we have a goal to enter 575 individuals into our program, but as you can see we are receiving more requests than we’ve goaled for.
 Our vision is to support every individual in need undergoing breast cancer treatment in Indiana and I hope we can count on your continued support.